reiserlab/male-drosophila-visual-system-connectome-code/src/python-bootcamp/README.md

 This folder is for some basic scripts with a focus of understanding Python, not so much the biology.

+1. `local_demo`: Plot a skeleton and a mesh of a neuron (no database connection required).
-1. `wrangling_pandas.ipynb`: simple data manipulation in pandas.
+2. `wrangling_pandas`: simple data manipulation in pandas.
-2. `show_one_neuron.ipynb`: pull a neuron from neuprint and have a 3D navigatable figure in a Jupyter notebook.
+3. `show_one_neuron`: pull a neuron from neuprint and have a 3D navigatable figure in a Jupyter notebook.
-3. `plot_3D.ipynb`: demonstrate the different plottig libaries (in this project we'll use plotly).
+4. `demo_ol_neuron`: pull the mesh for a neuron and save it either as `*.swc` or `*.obj` file.
+5. `examine_plot_config`: demonstrate what the `PlotConfig` object can do.
-4. `ol_colors_example.ipynb`: how to use the color palette for this project.
+6. `examine_ol_colors`: how to use the color palette for this project.
-5. `access_hex.ipynb`: helper functions to convert between hex location and body ID.
+7. `examine_hexhex`: helper functions to convert between hex location and body ID.
-6. `query_bags.ipynb`: helper object to work with groups of neurons.
+8. `examine_neuron_bag`: helper object to work with groups of neurons.
+9. `find_rois_check`: Demonstrate sorting a list of neurons and finding ROI innervations of one neuron.
-7. `geometry_eg.ipynb`: demonstrate projections and geometries.
+10. `examine_geometry`: demonstrate projections and geometries.
-8. `plot_sliced_cells.ipynb`: plotting groups of neurons.
+11. `demo_plot_sliced_cells`: plotting groups of neurons.
+12. `demo_plotter`: Early alternative plotting engine.
+Not used in the paper, good for first estimate.
+13. `demo_plotter2`: Early alternative plotting engine.
+Not used in the paper.
+14. `demo_neuroglancer_plotter`: Early plotting engine based on neuroglancer.
+Not used in the paper.
+15. `demo_neuron_plotter`: Early and quick plotting engine.
+Not used in the paper.